Dromia personata: Morphology

 As an arthropod, D. personata is bilaterally symmetrical.
 The body is composed of a head, which contains the cephalon, and an elongated trunk, which consists of a thorax and abdomen.
 From the cephalon, there are two pairs of antennae and a mandible placed anteriorly, in addition to two pairs of maxillae positioned laterally.
 The trunk sprouts five pairs of walking legs, which are segmented medially to laterally: coxa, basis, ischium, merus, carpus, manus, and dactyl.
 The coxa, basis, ischium are smaller aspects that serve to attach the jointed limb to the crab's body.

 The exoskeleton is composed of a chitin cuticle.
 This is periodically molted when the crab undergoes ecdysis.
 Following this shedding, other organisms or the crab itself will ingest the former shell to gain its nutrients.
 Most of D. personata's body is covered in tiny dark brown hairs that result in a smooth or velvet-like appearance.
 The only exception is its cheliped tips, which are typically white or light pink in color and hairless.
 These two chelipeds are large, equal in size and shape, and placed ventrally.

 Typically, crabs have eight pereiopods that are utilized for swimming: the second, third, fourth, and fifth pairs of legs.
 However, D. personata only uses its second and third pairs for locomotion.
 These legs are long and stout.
 Meanwhile, it utilizes its remaining ambulatory legs, the fourth and fifth pairs, to hold sponges against the hairs of its dorsal cephalothorax.
-These legs are sort, narrow, flat, and placed dorsally.
+These legs are short, narrow, flat, and placed dorsally.